DoorDash posts better-than-expected Q1 sales but shares fall on cost concerns

 DoorDash said new rules in New York and Seattle establishing minimum wage requirements for delivery drivers has increased prices for consumers, resulting in reduced sales.
 It estimated that the new rules will result in $110 million in lost sales annually for its merchants in New York and $40 million in lost sales in Seattle.

-But DoorDash said the rules had a minimal impact on its business, lowering total orders by less than 1% in the first quarter.
+DoorDash absorbed some of those increased costs in the first quarter but expects those costs to decrease as the year progresses.
+The company said the rules had a minimal impact on its business, lowering total orders by less than 1% in the first quarter.

+Xu said he doesn't expect similar regulations to pass in many other cities, either in the U.S. or abroad.

+“I mean, think about the billions of dollars or tens of billions of dollars that you’re adding to the local economic GDP or the fact that you’re offering a service that consumers love and a place where anyone can really earn extra income on their own time,” Xu said.
+“Who wouldn’t want that?
+I think most governments think like that.”